TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 ..  index:: Routing; Site Language Prefix

 Site Language Prefix
-    A global site language prefix is not considered part of the slug, but rather as a "prefix" to the slug.
+    A global site language prefix (e.g. "/dk" or "/en-us") is not considered part of the slug, but rather a "prefix" to the slug.

 ..  index:: Routing; Slug